Iraqi insurgency (2003–2011): Muqtada al-Sadr's Mahdi Army

-Supporters of the young Shi'a cleric Muqtada al-Sadr are largely impoverished men from the Shi'a urban areas and slums in Baghdad and the southern Shi'a cities.
-The Mahdi Army area of operation stretches from Basra in the south to the Sadr City section of Baghdad in central Iraq (some scattered Shi'a militia activity has also been reported in Baquba and Kirkuk, where Shi'a minorities exist).
+Supporters of the young Shi'a cleric Muqtada al-Sadr were largely impoverished men from the Shi'a urban areas and slums in Baghdad and the southern Shi'a cities.
+The Mahdi Army area of operation stretches from Basra in the south to the Sadr City section of Baghdad in central Iraq (some scattered Shi'a militia activity had also been reported in Baquba and Kirkuk, where Shi'a minorities exist).

 During his group's active militant phase, Al-Sadr enjoyed wide support from the Iraqi people according to some polls.
 A poll by the Iraq Center for Research and Studies found that 32% of Iraqis "strongly supported" him and another 36% "somewhat supported" him, making him the second most popular man in Iraq, behind only Ayatollah Ali Al-Sistani.
 The Mahdi Army is believed to have around 60,000 members.

 Following the December 2005 elections in Iraq, Al-Sadr's party got 32 new seats giving him substantial political power in the divided Iraqi Parliament.
 In January 2006, he used these seats to swing the vote for prime minister to Ibrahim Al-Jaafari, giving Al-Sadr a legitimate stake in the new Iraqi government and allying Al-Jaafari with the cleric.

 On 27 November 2006, a senior American intelligence official told reporters that the Iranian-backed group Hezbollah had been training members of the Mahdi Army.
-The official said that 1,000 to 2,000 fighters from the Mahdi Army and other Shia militias had been trained by Hezbollah in Lebanon, and a small number of Hezbollah operatives have also visited Iraq to help with training.
-Iran has facilitated the link between Hezbollah and the Shia militias in Iraq, the official said.
+The official said that 1,000 to 2,000 fighters from the Mahdi Army and other Shia militias had been trained by Hezbollah in Lebanon, and a small number of Hezbollah operatives had also visited Iraq to help with training.
+Iran had facilitated the link between Hezbollah and the Shia militias in Iraq, the official said.
 "There seems to have been a strategic decision taken sometime over late winter or early spring by Damascus, Tehran, along with their partners in ait Lebanese Hezbollah, to provide more support to Sadr to increase pressure on the U.S.," the American intelligence official said.